Chuck Hutchison

-Charles Arthur Hutchison (born November 17, 1948) is a former American football offensive guard who played six seasons in the National Football League (NFL) with the St. Louis Cardinals and Cleveland Browns.
-He was drafted by the Cardinals in the second round of the 1970 NFL Draft.
-He played college football at Ohio State University and attended Carrollton High School in Carrollton, Ohio.
+Charles Arthur Hutchison (born November 17, 1948) is an American former professional football player who was an offensive guard for six seasons in the National Football League (NFL) with the St. Louis Cardinals and Cleveland Browns.
+He was selected by the Cardinals in the second round of the 1970 NFL draft after playing college football for the Ohio State Buckeyes.